PCS Move

 Dual-military couples

-Both members are individually authorized unaccompanied baggage, PBP&E (2,000 lbs each), required medical equipment, and gun safes.
-When married to another service member and each has a PCS order between PDSs where they maintain joint residences, weight allowances from Table 5-37 may be combined under par.
+Both members are individually authorized unaccompanied baggage, PBP&E (2,000 lbs each), required medical equipment, and gun safes (Table 5-38, Row 4).
+When married to another service member and each has a PCS order between PDSs where they are maintaining or will maintain joint residences within commuting distance, the Table 5-37 weight allowances may be combined for HHG transportation and NTS under par.
 051402-F-2.

 Liability and insurance